-- Give consideration to all attachments the agency provided in connection with this sub-question, including but not limited to: any applicable meeting minutes, letters of support, new alternatives or revisions that were identified, etc. - Consider the level to which the letters of support emphasize that the project represents the top or one of the top active transportation priorities for the community, targeted end users, or public stakeholders. - Consider the extent that the public participation and planning process was utilized to: - Improve the effectiveness of the project; - Were changes made to the original design based on feedback? - What were priorities for the community being engaged and how were those priorities implemented in the design? - o Ensure the project is one of the highest community/regional active transportation priorities. - Consider the magnitude of the proposed project when considering the extent to which the project represents one of the highest community/regional active transportation priorities.
+- Consider all attachments to show the engagement process, including but not limited to: any applicable meeting minutes, letters of support, new alternatives or major revisions that were identified, meeting agendas, meeting sign-in sheets, public service announcements, etc. - Consider the level to which the letters of support emphasize that the project represents the top or one of the top active transportation priorities for the community, targeted end users, or public stakeholders. - IF an applicant did not attach ANY documentation to show a thorough and effective public engagement process the application should not receive full points. - Consider the level to which the attachments show the applicant engaged the disadvantaged community the project is supposed to be benefitting (when applicable). - If applicable, describe feedback from the community received during the engagement process. - Consider the extent that the public participation and planning process was utilized to ensure the project is one of the highest community/regional active transportation priorities. - Consider the magnitude of the proposed project when considering the extent to which the project represents one of the highest community/regional active transportation priorities.